-240. If susceptible birds are exposed to the GMO, they could potentially develop mild or severe forms of ILTV disease.
-As mentioned in Chapter 1, Section 4.3, the experimental grade of the GMO resulted in a range of mortality rates in chickens (0% - 12.5%), whereas the GMP grade product did not cause any mortality even at 10 times the dose or after multiple doses (3 times, a week apart).
-As mentioned in Chapter 1, Section 4.3.1, the GMO is also less pathogenic when compared to the parent CSW-1 strain that was isolated in Australia.

-241. As described in Chapter 1, Section 3.5.1, ILTV could potentially infect other birds in the Phasianidae family (e.g. commercial poultry species such as turkeys, quails and pheasants; or wild/feral species such as pheasants and peafowls; or native species such quails).
+- 242. If susceptible birds are exposed to the GMO, they could potentially develop mild or severe forms of ILTV disease.
+As mentioned in Chapter 1, Section 4.3, the experimental grade of the GMO resulted in a range of mortality rates in chickens (0% 12.5%), whereas the GMP grade product did not cause any mortality even at 10 times the dose or after multiple doses (3 times, a week apart).
+As mentioned in Chapter 1, Section 4.3.1, the GMO is also less pathogenic when compared to the parent CSW-1 strain that was isolated in Australia. - 243.
+As described in Chapter 1, Section 3.5.1, WT ILTV could potentially infect other birds in the Phasianidae family (e.g. commercial poultry species such as turkeys and pheasants; or wild/feral species such as pheasants and peafowls).
 It is unknown whether these birds would be susceptible to the GMO.
 They could potentially develop the same symptoms as chickens exposed to the GMO.
-Therefore, exposure of these bird species to the GMO.

-could potentially result in illness or death and decrease in populations, resulting in a decrease in commercial production, decrease in wild/feral birds or reduced numbers of native quail.
-However, the GMO has been shown to be less pathogenic than the parent strain of the virus, which is present in Australia, and the host immune response would likely clear the GMO.

-242. Alternatively, as the GMO was shown to offer protection to vaccinated chickens from ILTV infection, exposure of wild/feral birds (e.g. pheasant and peafowl) could also potentially result in immunity towards ILTV.
+Therefore, exposure of these bird species to the GMO could potentially result in illness or death and decrease in populations, resulting in a decrease in commercial production, decrease in wild/feral birds.
+However, the GMO has been shown to be less pathogenic than the parent strain of the virus, which is present in Australia, and the host immune response would likely clear the GMO. - 244.
+Alternatively, as the GMO was shown to offer protection to vaccinated chickens from ILTV infection, exposure of wild/feral birds (e.g. pheasant and peafowl) could also potentially result in immunity towards ILTV.
 This could inadvertently result in increased numbers of wild pheasant and peafowl.
 However, for this scenario to lead to harm to the environment, a large number of wild pheasant and peafowl birds would have to become infected with the GMO, and ILTV would need to be an important factor limiting the populations.
 As mentioned in Chapter 1, Section 5.10, peafowls and pheasants are introduced species, not commonly found.
 The likelihood that these species of birds will be found in large numbers near commercial poultry farms is very low.
-Reported outbreaks of ILTV is also not common, therefore the likelihood that ILTV is an important limiting factor of pheasant and peafowl populations is very unlikely.

-243. As mentioned in Chapter 1, Section 5.10, there are native quail species in Australia that belong to the Phasianidae family.
-In the unlikely event that these quail species are exposed to the GMO, quail species are found to be resistant to ILTV infection (Chapter 1, Section 3.5.1).
-Therefore, it is very unlikely that exposure of the GMO to these species would lead to disease, death or vaccination of the native quail species.

-244. In the unlikely event that other types of commercial poultry (e.g. turkey, pheasant, Japanese quail) are exposed to the GMO, it could potentially result in some mortality in the flock.
+Reported outbreaks of ILTV is also not common, therefore the likelihood that ILTV is an important limiting factor of pheasant and peafowl populations is very unlikely. - 245.
+As mentioned in Chapter 1, Section 5.10, there are native quail species in Australia that belong to the Phasianidae family.
+Some in vitro data have shown very limited and unsustained replication of ILTV in quail cells and have suggested that ILTV lacks the receptors for cell entry as cells isolated from quails cannot readily infect naïve quail cells (Schnitzlein et al., 1994; Schnitzlein and Tripathy, 1995).
+In the unlikely event that these quail species are exposed to the GMO, WT ILTV is not known to cause disease in quail species (Chapter 1, Section 3.5.1).
+The pathogenicity of the GMO to native quail species has not been directly tested.
+Although some uncertainties remain on whether the GMO can cause disease in native quail species, it is unlikely that exposure of the GMO, which is less pathogenic than WT ILTV to these species would lead to disease or death of the native quail species. - 246.
+In the unlikely event that other types of commercial poultry (e.g. turkey, pheasant,) are exposed to the GMO, it could potentially result in some mortality in the flock.
 However, as the GMO is attenuated and a vaccine strain, it is more likely that the commercial poultry flocks exposed to the GMO would be indirectly vaccinated against ILTV.